• Skip to primary navigation

 Freezing the rhubarb is fast and easy and all you have to do to use it, is pull it out of the freezer and add straight to your favorite dish.
 I add the rhubarb frozen to my recipes.

-I love freezing so much of what we grown in our garden and rhubarb is one of the easiest to freeze.
+I love freezing so much of what we have grown in our garden and rhubarb is one of the easiest to freeze.

 What is rhubarb?